ibm-cloud-docs/event-notifications/en-destination-pagerduty.md

 ## Testing a PagerDuty destination configuration
 {: #en-pd-test-destination}

-You can test a PagerDuty destination in the options menu provided againts the destination.
+You can test a PagerDuty destination in the options menu provided against the destination.
 You can effortlessly test a destination, whether the provided configuration is correct or not with a single click.

-For more information on testing a destination, see [here](/docs/event-notifications?topic=event-notifications-en-test-destination).
+For more information on testing a destination, see [Testing Destinations](/docs/event-notifications?topic=event-notifications-en-test-destination).

 ## PagerDuty retry policy
 {: #en-pd-retry-policy}